joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 author: Joaquin Ipar # Add name author (optional)
 ---

-I want this post to be really straight forward.
-This is meant to be a memo.
-Hope it's useful.
+This post will briefly cover the Basics of C. This is a summary of what I consider important.
+Let's start from the beggining.

 ## ¿How to print in C?